-Organizations applying for a Community Development grant must complete an online grant application and submit supplemental documentation.
+Organizations applying for a Bank Community Development Grant must complete an online grant application and submit supplemental documentation.

-Community Development grants will be awarded twice per calendar year, and each cycle is dedicated to one or more specific goal areas, as indicated in Table 1.
-Only grants related to the specified goal area(s) will be accepted during each application period.
+First National Bank Community Development Grants will be awarded twice per calendar year, and each cycle is dedicated to one or more specific goal areas, as indicated in Table 1.
+Only grants related to the specified goal area will be accepted during each application period.
 Applications must be completed online and received within the time frame indicated below.
 Applications submitted outside of the designated goal area and/or time period will not be considered, and will not be retained for future rounds.